RainstormWander/rw-filter-clips/README.md

 **Trigger:** Twitch > Chat > Chat Message
 **Sub-action:** Execute Code

-If using this, replace `'rainstormwander'` with your own channel name:
+If using this script, replace `'rainstormwander'` with your own channel name:

 ```csharp
 // variable to check for clip syntax for a specific channel